If we tie the quavers over, we get an even more syncopated sound. The crotchet beat has in effect been ‘anticipated’ (pulled forward).

 These examples show why a rhythm-pattern approach to popular music is so effective.

 Rhythmic patterns, which are easy to generate, themselves suggest attractive riffs.
-Then you 'apply' the pattern to a chord sequence to get a ready-made performance.
+Then you 'apply' the pattern to a hand position (like the Basic Music-making Position/BMP) and a chord sequence (like the twelve-bar chord sequence used here) to get a ready-made performance.

 In addition, practising the repeating rhythmic patterns in your favourite popular music on their own speeds up the learning process.